ggneilc/self-statistics/README.md

 $$

 The time and date for added food can be automatically computed from the selected global date and input time.
 If the user is going back to input past meals, the timing does not necessarily matter, however the edit screen can allow for corrections, but not change the date.

+> [!fire] Cal AI / Barcode Scanner
+>
+> Instead of utilizing the research project for creating the predictive health metric engine, we can utilize a trained CNN (or more advanced visual classifier) on the Food101 dataset to lay the grounds for food - image - tracking

 #### User wants to add a supplement:
 $$